Introduction

 Tip # 10.
 Capture the falling snow

 Including the falling snowflakes in your compositions can be a great way to enhance your winter shots.
-When you want to capture that consider using a telephoto lens and shoot at a shallow aperture (consider f/4.5-6.3).
-Set up the fastest shutter speed that you can (1/400 of a second or faster) if you are hoping to freeze the action.
-Having large and slightly blurred snowflakes in front and behind your subject will create that special feel.
+When capturing that, consider using a telephoto lens and shooting at a shallow aperture (consider f/4.5-6.3).
+Set up the fastest shutter speed (1/400 of a second or faster) if you hope to freeze the action.
+Large and slightly blurred snowflakes in front and behind your subject will create that unique feel.
 To photograph gently blurred streaks of snow, use a tripod and a long exposure to slow the snowflakes down.

 Winter photography tips are not just about snow.
-Glistening snow is beautiful, no doubt about that but snow and fog is even a better combination.
-White powder on the fields and trees, greyish-white haze in the sky above.
+Glistening snow is undoubtedly beautiful, but snow and fog are an even better combination—white powder on the fields and trees and greyish-white haze in the sky above.
 Nature could not look more mystical.

 For example, you can use winter fog as a mysterious background.
 It enhances the lonely and cold side of winter.
 Fog or mist can make disturbing background elements invisible and simplify the photo to your advantage.

 Tip # 12.
-Take macro photos to capture winter in details
+Take macro photos to capture winter in detail

-Details of frosted flowers on a cold and misty winter day, Guy, 2016.
+Details of frosted flowers on a cold, misty winter day, Guy, 2016.

-To capture winter in your landscape photography you do not have to stick to wider vistas.
+In landscape photography, you do not have to use wider vistas to capture winter.
 A very creative way is to focus on the beauty of winter by looking at details.
 One of the best ways to do that is to photograph snowflakes or frost in nature.
-If you want to get really close, you should take your macro lens.
-But also with other lenses, there are plenty of details to be captured.
+If you want to get close, you should take your macro lens.
+But there are also plenty of details to be captured with other lenses.

 Frost can be found anywhere and always looks stunning.
 Combined with sunshine, it can result in breathtaking photographs.

-Focussing with a longer lens on details or structures will also give interesting views.
+Focusing on details or structures with a longer lens will also give exciting views.

-A closer look at stems of pine trees covered with snow offers an interesting pattern., Guy, 2017.
+A closer look at stems of pine trees covered with snow offers an exciting pattern., Guy, 2017.

 Tip # 13.
 Look for contrast

-In white winter landscapes, any little bit of colour can stand out and make a photo remarkable.
-Consider using a colourful jacket or umbrella in a snowstorm to add contrast to an otherwise overcast photo.
-When the landscape is completely white: white trees, white lakes, white mountains, and (normally) a white sky it can become a challenge to find a compositional focal point, as nothing catches the eye.
+In white winter landscapes, any little colour can stand out and make a photo remarkable.
+Consider using a colourful jacket or umbrella in a snowstorm to contrast an otherwise overcast photo.
+When the landscape is entirely white—white trees, lakes, mountains, and (usually) a white sky—finding a compositional focal point can become challenging, as nothing catches the eye.

 The trick is to look for contrast.
 This can be colour contrast, where you find a splash of red, blue, or green against the white background.
-But it can also be tonal contrast, such as a splash of darkness against the bright snow like a darker tree against a white backdrop.
-So, look for something that is standing out from the white blanket.
+But it can also be a tonal contrast, such as a splash of darkness against the bright snow, like a darker tree against a white backdrop.
+So, look for something that stands out from the white blanket.

-Without a focal point, the viewer’s eyes would have no place to rest, which would make it a bad shot.
+Without a focal point, the viewer’s eyes would have no resting place, making the shot bad.

-Luckily, contrast is rather easy to find on snowy days, because it will catch your eye just the same as it’ll catch a photo viewer’s eye.
+Luckily, contrast is relatively easy to find on snowy days because it will catch your eye as it will a photo viewer’s eye.

-Perhaps there’s an autumn leaf laying on top of a thin layer of snow, or maybe it’s a few skiers or hikers wearing red jackets, or a dark mountain, or rock surrounded by white.
-Just find a dominant colour or dark tone in the otherwise white landscape, then use the usual composition techniques (rule of thirds, leading lines, etc.) to make it a better picture.
+Perhaps there’s an autumn leaf lying on top of a thin layer of snow, or maybe it’s a few skiers or hikers wearing red jackets or a dark mountain or rock surrounded by white.
+Find a dominant colour or dark tone in the otherwise white landscape, then use the usual composition techniques (rule of thirds, leading lines, etc.) to make it a better picture.

 Tip # 14.
 The use of filters

-I use fewer filters in winter photography than in other seasons, yet I usually take grey gradient filters with me for those moments when the dynamic range gets a bit too wide.
+I use fewer filters in winter photography than in other seasons, yet I usually take grey gradient filters when the dynamic range gets too wide.
 This could happen if you want to shoot the sunset and the sky is still very bright.

-A polarizing filter helps to dampen reflections on snow or thawing water.
-It also makes for more intense colours, such as in the sky, if it is blue at least.
+A polarizing filter helps dampen reflections on snow or thawing water.
+It also produces more intense colours, such as in the sky, if it is blue.

 In my 3-part blog on the use of filters, you will find more information about filters: part 1, part 2, part 3